Three Days in Dublin with Kids

 In the centre of Howth there is the 12th century St Mary’s Abbey which has a fascinating graveyard to explore.
 If you are an energetic family, one of the best walks in Dublin is around Howth Head, from where there are spectacular views over Dublin Bay.

-If the weather is really good, you may prefer to get off the train at Sutton instead, and go to Sutton Strand, a long sandy beach with life guards on duty throughout the summer months.
+If the weather is good, you may prefer to get off the train at Sutton instead, and go to Sutton Strand, a long sandy beach with life guards on duty throughout the summer months.

 Day 3: Dublin Zoo & the Phoenix Park